IcodeNet/ai-engineer-microtasks/07.micro-task-1.4-hyperparameter-tuning/LEARNING.md

 Examples:

-* how many iterations to run (`max_iter`)
+* how many iterations to run (`max_iter`) **Explanation:** `max_iter` is the maximum number of iterations (training steps) the Logistic Regression algorithm will perform.
+Each iteration is one attempt to adjust the model's weights to better fit the data.
+Think of it like this: the algorithm starts with random weights, then on each iteration it looks at the training data, calculates how wrong its predictions are, and adjusts the weights slightly to improve.
+It repeats this process until either (1) the weights stop changing much (convergence), or (2) it reaches the `max_iter` limit.
+If `max_iter=500`, the algorithm stops after 500 attempts, even if it hasn't fully converged.
+Higher values (like 2000) give the model more chances to fine-tune its weights and learn complex patterns, but take longer to train.
+If you see a "convergence warning," it means the algorithm hit the `max_iter` limit before finding optimal weights — increasing `max_iter` usually fixes this.

 * how strong regularisation is (`C`)
+  **Explanation:** Regularisation prevents the model from overfitting (memorizing training data too closely).
+The `C` parameter controls this: **lower C** (like 0.1) means **stronger regularisation** (simpler model, less overfitting), while **higher C** (like 10.0) means **weaker regularisation** (more complex model, risk of overfitting).
+It's like a dial between "keep it simple" and "learn everything."
+Finding the right C is crucial for good performance.

+  **Why is it called "C"?** The name comes from the mathematical formulation of Support Vector Machines (SVMs), where C was used as a constant in the optimization equation.
+Logistic Regression in scikit-learn uses the same naming convention for historical consistency.
+In the math, C represents the "cost" of misclassification — higher C means the model pays a higher cost for making mistakes, so it tries harder to fit the training data (weaker regularization).
+Think of C as the "cost constant" or "complexity constant."

 * what penalty type to use (`l2`, `l1`)
+  **Explanation:** These are different ways to apply regularisation. **L2 penalty** (also called "ridge") shrinks all weights proportionally — it's smooth and works well for most cases. **L1 penalty** (also called "lasso") can shrink some weights to exactly zero, effectively removing less important features.
+L1 is useful when you want feature selection (automatically ignoring irrelevant words), while L2 is gentler and usually preferred for text classification.

 * how TF-IDF creates features (`min_df`, `max_df`, `ngram_range`)
+  **Explanation:** TF-IDF (Term Frequency-Inverse Document Frequency) converts text into numerical features that your model can use.
+These hyperparameters control which words become features and how they're combined. **`min_df`** (minimum document frequency) ignores words that appear in fewer than X documents — useful for filtering out typos, rare words, or noise that won't help predictions.
+For example, `min_df=2` means a word must appear in at least 2 documents to be included. **`max_df`** (maximum document frequency) ignores words that appear in more than X% of documents — useful for filtering out common stop words like "the", "and", "is" that appear everywhere and don't help distinguish between classes.
+For example, `max_df=0.95` means words appearing in more than 95% of documents are ignored. **`ngram_range`** controls word combinations: `(1,1)` uses only single words (unigrams), `(1,2)` uses both single words and pairs of consecutive words (bigrams), like "very good" or "not bad".
+Bigrams can capture phrases and context that single words miss, potentially improving accuracy but creating more features (and slower training).

 Hyperparameters are like the **knobs** you turn to get better performance.